Rare Papyrus Manuscripts Reveal The Great Depths Of Medical Knowledge That Ancient Egyptian Doctors Had

 “Today, astrology is seen as a pseudoscience, but in antiquity it was different.
 It was an important tool for predicting the future and it was considered a very central science.
 For example, a king needed to check when was a good day to go to war.”

-While we may think more of the ancient Greeks and Romans when we think about medicine and science, ancient Egyptian knowledge stretched much further back, and one of the manuscripts that was studied discussed medicine at a time when no other region in Europe was writing about it, according to Ryholt.
+While we may think more of the ancient Greeks and Romans when we think about medicine and science, ancient Egyptian knowledge stretched much further back, and one of the manuscripts that were studied discussed medicine at a time when no other region in Europe was writing about it, according to Ryholt.

 “When you hear about the history of science, the focus is often on the Greek and Roman material.
 But we have Egyptian material that goes much further back.
 One of our medical texts was written 3,500 years ago when there was no written material on the European continent.”